samber/lo/README.md

 ### Count

-Count the number of elements in the collection that compare equal to value.
+Counts the number of elements in the collection that compare equal to value.

 ```go
 count := Count[int]([]int{1, 5, 1}, 1)